The Serpent River

-The Serpent River is a 1996 role-playing game supplement published by FASA for Earthdawn.
+The Serpent River is a 1996 supplement published by FASA for their Earthdawn fantasy role-playing game.

 Contents

 The Serpent River is a supplement in which an expansive and detailed guide is offered to the pivotal waterway through Barsaive's landscape.
 At over 2,000 miles long, the Serpent River serves not just as a trade route, but is integral to the region's commerce, politics, and intrigue—especially among the influential t'skrang trading houses.
 Rather than a mere passage between destinations, the river becomes the setting for campaigns full of conflict and exploration.
 The book is divided into sections covering the South Reach, Coil River, Mid Reach, and North Reach, each with its own distinctive trading houses, communities, and notable figures.
 Legends, myths, and regional customs offer gamemasters material for faction-driven storytelling or local color.
 Political maneuvering and economic rivalries offer schemes, while traditional adventuring opportunities remain abundant.
 The latter chapters shift focus to mechanical support: stats and descriptions for common river vessels, a streamlined system for naval combat, over 20 unique creatures—including exotic flora—and a catalog of magical treasures that can be discovered or purchased along the river's course.